-When you think of spending the night in a national forest, does sleeping in a tent at a campground sound familiar?
-Ever wonder what it's like to sleep in a renovated cabin on a ranch dating from 1908 Colorado or stay in a cabin in Wyoming's Snowy Range that was used by snow surveyors as a refuge during severe snowstorms?
-How about staying overnight in a fire lookout tower that rises 55 feet above the forest below?
-Experiences like these are available by renting a US Forest Service historic cabin or fire lookout.
+When you think of spending the night in a national forest, most people would think of sleeping in a tent in a campground, right?
+Ever wonder what it's like to sleep in a renovated cabin on a Colorado ranch dating from 1908?
+Your family could also stay in a cabin in Wyoming's Snowy Range that was used by snow surveyors as a refuge during severe snowstorms?
+If it's solitude that you are looking for, how about staying overnight in a fire lookout tower that rises 55 feet above the forest below just like the rangers did back in the 1960's?
+Experiences like these are available for you or your family by renting a US Forest Service historic cabin or fire lookout.

 Regional Historic Cabin & Fire Lookout Rental Information Map

 The Rocky Mountain Region map below can be used as a starting place to find information regarding opportunities to rent a historic cabin or fire lookout on US Forest Service lands located throughout our five-state region.
 When you move the cursor over the state you want to rent a historic cabin or fire lookout in, a filled-in map outline and tool tip will appear.
 Click on the map outline to view that state's historic cabin and fire lookout rental information map in a new window.
 Repeat the same process with the state map as with this map and you will be able to select the individual national forest or grassland that you would like historic cabin and fire lookout rental information about.